What are SSL and TLS?

 SSL/TLS is a complex suite of cryptographic tools, and it's easy to miss a few details.
 We recommend using the

 SSL Server Test by Qualys SSL Labs to make sure you have everything set up in a secure way.

-Is there anything else related to SSL that I should think about?
+Is there anything else related to SSL/TLS that I should think about?

-- If you're using Stripe's Webhooks, it's worth having an SSL endpoint to avoid traffic being intercepted (card numbers are never sent with webhooks, though).
+- If you're using Stripe's Webhooks, it's worth having an SSL/TLS endpoint to avoid traffic being intercepted (card numbers are never sent with webhooks, though).